Foxache/CS2-Yahiamod/README.md

 > [!NOTE]
-> This is automated with the latest experimental release.
+> This next step is automated with the latest experimental release.

 Next you need to place the configuration file that Yahiamod uses to communicate with Counter strike.
 Inside the project folder you will find "gamestate_integration_yahamouse" , this is the config file!